Day 26 of My Favorite Things: Books

 PJ Library (@PJLibrary Facebook) Dolly Parton’s Imagination Library (@dollyslibrary Facebook)

-Today I don’t want to talk about one brand or one item.
-I want to talk about many.
-Today everyone gets a give away!
+Today I don’t want to talk about one brand or one item, I want to talk about many.
+Here everyone gets a give away!
 One that will be special for your entire family and will come to your door every month for the next five years!
-Today I want to share with you some of my favorite kid’s books.
+With that said, I want to share with you some of my favorite kid’s books.

 Some of my favorite board books for babies

-I feel like one of the most talked about topics when I stand around the playground or at a birthday party is books.
-I am always looking for new books to read to my kids, series I have never heard of, or a favorite of a friend.
-I also love sharing my favorites with friends who ask me.
-So in honor if school starting – allow me to share my favorites with you – by age group – so you can try some new books with your kiddies!
+Understandably so, one of the most talked about topics when parents stand around the playground or at a birthday party is books.
+I am always looking for new books to read to my kids, series I have never heard of, or a friend’s favorite.
+Sharing my favorites with friends is a lot of fun too.
+So in honor of school starting – allow me to share my favorite books with you – by age group – so you can try some new books with your kiddies!

 Some of my favorite books for age 2+

-Our book collection is curated from favorites of mine and my husband’s as a child, articles I’ve read, suggestions from friends, PJ Library, Dolly Parton’s Imagination Library, gifts from family and friends and book store recommendations.
-I was always a voracious reader (yeah – I won Book It.
+Our book collection is curated from favorites of mine and my husband’s as a child.
+But also from articles I’ve read, suggestions from friends, PJ Library, Dolly Parton’s Imagination Library, gifts from family and friends and book store recommendations.
+Growing up I was always a voracious reader (yeah – I won Book It.
 Bragging rights allowed.
-I remember eating my sweet pizza pie of achievement!), I thought summer reading programs were the cat’s meow.
-I made dioramas for sport.
+I remember eating my sweet pizza pie of achievement!), who thought summer reading programs were the cat’s meow.
+You could not stop me from making dioramas for sport.
 I just love to read.
 I want to bring my love of books into my children’s lives and make them readers too.

 Some of my favorite books for age 3+